Ted is covered up with a Christmas blanket fully clothed, button-down shirt, sweater, khakis, belt and all. He looks like he’s going to work.

 My time with him was short, I had only been his volunteer companion for about eight Tuesdays.
 The last few times I saw him he was losing his ability to sit up.
 Nurses said he was most likely having mini strokes.

 When the volunteer coordinator called me the day after Christmas to tell me he had passed, I felt so much relief for him and his family.
-Misplaced, appropriate or not, I felt relieved.
+Misplaced– appropriate or not–I felt relieved.
 Ted was free.
-He and his family were free from purgatory.

 I imagined his death as a dance.
 His soul springing out of his physical body and flying up into the blue sky feeling freedom for the first time in years.
 His blue eyes shining, smile beaming, mind sharp.
 The way he looked in the pictures adorning his room.
 The way he looked before the Alzheimer’s stole his mind and left his body behind.